A census of quiescent galaxies across $0.5 < z < 8$ with JWST/MIRI: Mass-dependent number density evolution of quiescent galaxies in the early Universe: Abstract

 \section{Abstract}

-JWST observations reveal numerous quiescent galaxies (QGs) at high redshift ($z \sim 4-8$), challenging models of early galaxy formation and quenching.
-Accurate number density estimates are crucial for comparison with theory but remain uncertain.
-We systematically study QGs at $0.5 < z < 8$ using a mass-complete sample from the JWST/PRIMER survey with deep NIRCam and MIRI imaging.
-The MIRI data, probing rest-frame near-infrared at $z \sim 3-8$, are vital for robust stellar mass measurement and QG identification.
-We find that nearly all photometrically selected, point-like QG candidates located in the UVJ QG region are actually ``Little Red Dots'', for which the UVJ colors were wrongly estimated due to inaccurate photometric redshift estimation.
-MIRI reduces significantly contamination to high-mass QGs from star-forming galaxies, yielding lower number densities than previous studies.
-The evolution of QG number density is strongly mass-dependent.
-The density of high-mass QGs ($\log (M_{\star}/M_{\odot}) > 10.3$) decreases rapidly from $n = 1\times10^{-5}~\mathrm{Mpc^{-3}}$ at $z=3-4$ to $n=2\times10^{-6} \mathrm{Mpc^{-3}}$ at $z = 4-5$, becoming negligible ($n \lesssim 10^{-6}~\mathrm{Mpc^{-3}}$) at $z > 5$.
-Conversely, low-mass QGs ($9<\log (M_{\star}/M_{\odot})<10.3$) maintain a nearly constant number density ($n\sim3\times10^{-6}~\mathrm{Mpc^{-3}}$) across $z = 4-8$.
-This suggests low-mass QGs at $z > 4$ are likely temporarily quenched, akin to \textit{mini-quenched} galaxies.
-Comparison with major hydrodynamical and semi-analytical models shows most underestimate high-mass QG densities at $z>4$ and fail to reproduce the constant low-mass QG density at $z>5$.
+Recent JWST observations have revealed a large population of quiescent galaxies (QGs) at high redshift ($z \sim 4-8$), challenging current models of early galaxy formation and quenching.
+Accurate number density estimates are crucial but remain uncertain.
+We present a systematic study of QGs at $0.5 < z < 8$ using a mass-complete sample from the JWST/PRIMER survey with deep NIRCam and MIRI imaging. \blue{We demonstrate that MIRI photometry is {important} for refining the QG sample: it helps to mitigate contamination from dusty star-forming galaxies in the high-mass regime at $z \sim 3-5$ and aids in recovering lower-mass QG candidates at $z > 5$ that are often missed without including MIRI data.} We find that the evolution of the QG number density is strongly mass-dependent.
+The density of massive QGs ($\log (M_{\star}/M_{\odot}) > 10.6$) declines rapidly, falling from $n \approx 1.32\times10^{-5}~~\mathrm{Mpc^{-3}}$ at $z \sim 3-4$ to $n \sim 1 \times10^{-6}~~\mathrm{Mpc^{-3}}$ at $z \sim 6$, and becomes negligible at $z > 6$.
+In contrast, low-mass QGs ($9.5 < \log (M_{\star}/M_{\odot}) < 10.6$) exhibit a constant number density of $n \sim 2\times10^{-6}~\mathrm{Mpc^{-3}}$ across the redshift range $z = 4-8$. \blue{This plateau suggests that these high-redshift, low-mass QGs may be galaxies undergoing temporary quenching episodes, likely subject to rejuvenation upon future gas accretion.} Comparisons with leading galaxy formation models reveal significant tensions: most models underestimate the abundance of massive QGs at $z > 4$ and fail to reproduce the flat density evolution observed for the low-mass population.

 \keywords{\uat{Galaxy evolution}{594} --- \uat{High-redshift galaxies}{734} --- \uat{Galaxy quenching}{2040} --- \uat{Post-starburst galaxies}{2176}}